robey/packrattle/README.md

 - `parser.optional(p)` - match p or return the empty string, succeeding either way

+- `parser.check(p)` - verify that p matches, but don't advance the parser's position

-- `parser.repeat(p, atLeast, sep)` - match p multiple times (often written as "`p*`"), optionally separated by `sep` (for example, a comma); the match result will be an array of all the non-null match results, not including the separators
+- `parser.repeat(p, sep)` - match p multiple times (often written as "`p*`"), optionally separated by `sep` (for example, a comma); the match result will be an array of all the non-null match results, not including the separators

+- `parser.times(count, p)` - match p exactly count times; the match result will be an array of all the non-null match results

 - `parser.foldLeft(args)` - see below